-- 3. Actions related to a post-termination claim
+- 3. What are actions related to a post-termination claim?

-- 4. An injured worker can still get California workers’ compensation benefits even if he or she is terminated
+- 4. Can an injured worker still get California workers’ compensation benefits even if he or she is terminated?

 An injured worker would normally report and file a claim for California workers’ compensation benefits while he or she is still working.
 However, employees are sometimes fired or laid off.
 This can affect the ability of an employee to claim benefits.

-Benefits may be denied for an employee who reports an injury after he or she has been fired or notified that he or she will be fired.
+Benefits may be denied for an employee who reports a work-related injury after he or she has been fired or notified that he or she will be fired.
 This is referred to as the post-termination defense because an employer can use it to deny the injured worker benefits.

 The post-termination rule exists to prevent employees from retaliating against an employer for being fired by filing a false claim.